Techs2Help/ColdStorage/README.md

 **<em>Chapters marked with \* need to be done on both USBs, Active and Backup</em>**

 ## Install Tails OS \*
-To install Tails OS, follow the documentation on the [official website](https://tails.boum.org/install/index.en.html).
+To install Tails OS, follow the documentation on the [Official Website](https://tails.boum.org/install/index.en.html).
 Follow this procedure for both USBs, active and backup.

 ## Cold Storage Configuration